ZhihaoGu11/TyrLoc/README.md

 ## Getting Started
 1. Click [here](https://drive.google.com/drive/folders/1uhvyzDL-A9LQRhdQdebNI9TtZqHBKQlo?usp=sharing) to download the raw data and put it into the data folder.

-2. You can quickly use TyrLoc by run WIFIAoA_Main/BLEAoA_Main/LoRaAoA_Main.
+2. You can quickly use TyrLoc by running WIFIAoA_Main/BLEAoA_Main/LoRaAoA_Main.

 ## Project Structure
     TyrLoc